From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Focus on leverage systems and market positioning—work that multiplies without addition.

-Application: Strategic work isn’t better operations.
-It’s building systems that eliminate the need for operational involvement.
+Application: Strategic work isn’t “better operations.”
+It’s building systems that eliminate the need for your operational involvement in the first place.

 Decision 6: Service Model Evolution (Month 18)